Robert Schumann: Liederkreis op. 39

 - Dorothea Röschmann – Malcolm Martineau

-Analysis – Music
+Analysis – music

-Visual Representation
+Visual representation

 Artistic visualisation by Evgenia Fölsche:

-A blossoming garden
+A flowering garden

-opens out
+opens

 spring night.